 International cooperation

-The Central Bank of Iceland has extensive responsibilities and obligations in the field of international finance.
-The Bank cooperates closely with other central banks and international economic and monetary organisations.
+The Central Bank of Iceland undertakes extensive responsibilities and obligations in the field of international finance on behalf of the Icelandic Government, through cooperation with other central banks and international economic and monetary organisations.
+These include the International Monetary Fund (IMF), the Bank for International Settlements (BIS), the Organisation for Economic Co-operation and Development (OECD), and the European financial supervisory bodies.

 The Bank for International Settlements (BIS)